sahanrashmikaslk/SmartHomeSecuritySystem-Using_NodeMCU/README.md

 ## Overview

-The IoT Home Security System is a smart and affordable solution designed to enhance home security through IoT technology.
+The Home Security System is a smart and affordable solution designed to enhance home security through IoT technology.
 The system utilizes NodeMCU ESP8266, IR sensors, and Telegram app integration to provide real-time monitoring and control of the security system from anywhere with an internet connection.

 ## Features